 We aim to recruit 60 people to the intervention with four Peer Navigators.
 Some attrition will be expected and monitored.
 In the event that there are more than 60 people who wish to take part, a waiting list will be kept so that if a participant drops out a new person can be engaged (up to a specified time point, likely March 2019, to allow at least six months for engagement due to the relational nature of the intervention).
 For the concurrent process evaluation, a purposive sample of 20-25 participants (approximately one third of the total sample of 60) will be identified for qualitative interviews at two different time-points in order to assess changes in perception of the intervention over the period.
 Follow up interviews (n=10) will also be attempted with a sample of participants who drop out using criterion sampling (8).
 The holistic health checks that are undertaken with participants as an integral part of the intervention will also provide data regarding their suitability of use as outcome measures for a future trial.
 All participants who consent to these checks will be asked if they consent to these data being used for the evaluation.
+These checks will be completed by a researcher (Carver/Foster), with the support of the Peer Navigator, if required by a participant.
 Qualitative interviews will be conducted with a purposive sample of 16 staff members across the settings where the Peer Navigators are based and the standard care settings.
 Qualitative interviews will be undertaken with all four Peer Navigators at three time points to assess changes in perception and practice through the intervention period.